 I chose to be a physician and ultimately a pediatric surgeon because I care about equity and access to care.
 I want to ensure that all children have access to the care they need to live full, healthy lives — here in the US and abroad.
 I want to reduce the impact of poverty and the lack of resources on children’s health outcomes.
 Whether or not children live healthy lives shouldn’t depend on where or to whom they are born.

+I am a member of the Children's Oncology Group (COG) Renal Tumor Committee and serve as the surgical liaison to the COG's Diversity and Health Disparities Committee.
 In 2020, I was chosen as one of four Future Trauma Leaders (FTL) in the US by the American College of Surgeons Committee on Trauma (COT).
-Through the FTL program, I have opportunities on the COT to work on equity, diversity and inclusion as well as understanding social determinants of health and mitigating their impact on violence in our communities.
+I lead the COT's Diversity, Equity and Inclusion Advisory Council and help with efforts to mitigate the impact of social determinants of health on violence in our communities.

-The focus of my research is on variations in care and reducing those variations.
-This work includes understanding disparities in care and outcomes.
-We seek to standardize how we care for patients so that we provide the best possible care for ALL children.
-We want to ensure that we close the gaps between people with and without resources — both in Cincinnati and worldwide — so that where children are born does not determine their health outcome.
+The focus of my research is on reducing inequities in care and improving outcomes.
+We want to ensure that we close equity gaps in care and outcomes between people with and without resources — both in Cincinnati and worldwide — so that where children are born does not determine their health outcome.

 I like to spend my free time with my family and to hike, ski, travel and be outdoors.